RobertHenschel/notionTableGTK/README.md

 ## Features and Limitations

-This application should work for arbitrary collection in Notion, but was only tested on a few examples.
+This application should work for arbitrary collections in Notion, but was only tested on a few examples.
 All property types of a Notion collection are converted to a *string* in python, which may not be optimal for displaying them.
-Customization to the view of a collection are not preserved, meaning filters and custom sort orders are be ignored.
+Customizations to the view of a collection are not preserved, meaning filters and custom sort orders are ignored.
 Both features could be implemented through the notion-py API or in the tree view list store.
 The application has only been tested on Linux.

 ## Example Output